mailund/tailr/cran-comments.md

+# Main changes for version 0.1.3

+* Rewrote transformations to use the foolbox framework. (new dependency)
-* This is release 0.1.3 that only contains changes for rlang 0.3.0 compatibility.
+* Made changes for rlang 0.3.0 compatibility. (updateded dependency)
-  It does not add any new functionality.
+* Removed dependency on package pmatch. (removed dependency) I still use pmatch 0.1.5 in the README examples, but I have no other dependencies on the package.

 ## Test environments